isotoma/react-cognito/README.rst

 Trivial anyway
 ~~~~~~~~~~~~~~

-- UC7 Delete a user attribute for an authenticated user
-- UC8 Update a user attribute for an authenticated user
 - UC9 Enable MFA for a user on a pool that has optional MFA
 - UC10 Disable MFA for a user on a pool that has optional MFA
 - UC13 Deleting an authenticated user